vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 Now we can execute `npm run build:watch` in the background terminal and our TypeScript code will be constantly compiled as it changes. `npm start` will start our application and `npm start:watch` will restart it on any code change.
+Similarly we can use `npm test` to run tests once or `npm run test:watch` to run tests on every code change.

 ## IDE remarks